TianjieZhang1993/CS533_A7/README.md

 ## Files description:

+**environment.yml:** This file is used to create or update your software environment.

 **download.py:** This file is used to download the Movielens dataset and IMDB.

 **mergedata.py:** This file is used to combine the Movielens dataset, TMDB and IMDB together to a movies.csv.